 }

-virtual void AttachToRegistrationSource(IComponentRegistry componentRegistry, IRegistrationSource registrationSource) {
+protected virtual void AttachToRegistrationSource(IComponentRegistry componentRegistry, IRegistrationSource registrationSource) {

 // Perform module-specific processing on a registration source.